Finding Your Big Rocks

 Setting a ride in stone also keeps you on target when the weather gets pissy.
 A vague plan gets washed away by a November rain but one in the books might just survive.
 Recalling the feeling of ending a wet ride is key for me.
 I never regret monsoon riding once it’s over, but those first few pedal strokes when it’s 4 degrees celsius and raining sideways always suck.
 Once the blood gets flowing the added challenge of the slick and the glory of over-saturated greens in the forest make it all worthwhile.
 When you pick your trails with care riding in the rain, or even the snow, can be almost as sweet as a dusty day in July.

 This is something I know.
 I realize that without doing something to make rides happen they don’t.
 Lately I’ve had good weeks and bad weeks so it’s time for a call to arms.
 A little preparation – a few phone calls and texts and of course some scheduling – is going to get me on the dirt more.

 There are those who’d say there’s something pathological about the need to ride – and they’re probably on to something.
 I’d wager though that most of the society-approved compulsions leave deeper scars on the psyche than a need to go and ride a bicycle on a mountain.

 We all know former mountain bikers.
 Riders who were as keen as any of us who for some reason faded away.
 When I run into those people they say they miss riding and they are often stumped when you ask why they stopped.
 More than likely, as life got busier, they didn’t shift gears.
 In your twenties there’s always time for a ride.
-Even when you think you’re busy it doesn’t compare to the collision of busier work compounded by family responsibilities.
+Even when you think you’re busy as a young person, it rarely compares to work duties colliding with family responsibilities.
 That’s when the big rock shift needs to happen to keep you riding into your golden years.